 The Importance of Fresh Food and Good Dirt from Preconception Through Early Growth

-So You’re Getting a Puppy …
+So You’re Raising a Young Puppy …

 Well-made raw meat-based diets “help bring out the full health potential of most dogs and cats.”
 In an earlier blog I wrote that the full health potential of your dog or cat is based upon your dog’s genetic inheritance; her epigenetic inheritance, including what her mom and dad ate before conception; her diet and exposure to microbes as a fetus and early growth; and what you do when you get your puppy.
 Here is some more information for families inviting a young puppy home:

 Move the Curve to the Right